Reinforz/Nishan/packages/utils/README.md

 ## Features

-1. Easier formatted content creation
+1. Inline block formatters
-2. Using a string as a formula rather than passing an ast (WIP)
+2. Parsing string as a notion formula
 3. Notion, Id to uuid and uuid to id conversion

 ## Usage